 The analytics world evolves at a rapid pace and the ability to keep up with emerging technologies, platforms, tools, and strategies are vital for any instructor and their students.

 The motivation behind this textbook comes from Jeff’s 10 years of teaching business analytics and the constant need to re-prep his course multiple times over and over again.
 Jeff wanted to create a textbook that would live in perpetuity and include industry-leading tools.

-Developing Data Products: A Practical Introduction to Business Data and Analytics uses industry-leading software within the Microsoft family.
+Analytics for Business Decisions: An Introduction to Modern Theory, Tools and Techniques uses the industry-leading software within the Microsoft family.

 These tools consist of: